k-malek/neural_network/README.md

 first one creates Network object with random weight for each connection created and random biasses for layers.
 It only requires set of ints - desired number of neurons for every layer, ex. new Network(new int[]{2,4,3}) creates network with three layers: 2 neurons in input layer, 4 in hidden, 3 in output.
 Of course program lets you set weights of connections and biasses for network for yourself with second type of constructor.

-Downloadable files aren't carte blanche!
-They are ready-to-go with pre-prepared (already taught) neural network for color recognizing task.
-Wlodek isn't perfect, but you can let him learn more :p.
-Otherwise, feel free to wipe clean Neural_network file (which is main file) and create new neural network on your own!
+Downloadable files are ready-to-work for creation of new neural network of your own desire!
+"Neural_network" is the file you want to edit for your purposes.

+#Generations

+The latest feature of neural_network project contains generic algorythms.
+Now you can create population of neural networks nad let them all be taught simultaneously!
+Program chooses the best performer (choice based on total error value for every network) and makes new generation out of best-network copies.
+Of course I plan to add actual breeding and mutation algoritms in the project, but I was very satisfied with results of simple "copying-of-best algorithm".

+#Pre-prepared neural networks

+Txt files contains two of children of my program.
+Wlodek is network prepared to recognise colors with RGB values(mapped into 0 to 1 values).
 Video file contains result of wlodek's work.
+Vaclav is taught in more simple task - he recognizes if two input numers from 1 to 5 (again, mapped into 0 to 1 values) are same, or no.

 # Learning process

 For activation function I've chosen hyperbolic tangent.
-I provided program with three options of learning:
+I provided program with four options of learning:

-- teach(Network siec,int n_lessons,float l_rate,float[][] inputs, float[][] outputs)
+- my_network.teach(int n_lessons,float l_rate,float[][] inputs, float[][] outputs)
+- my_network.teachw(float l_rate,float[][] inputs, float[][] outputs)
-- teachw(Network siec,float l_rate,float[][] inputs, float[][] outputs)
+- my_generation.teach(int n_generations, int n_lessons,float l_rate,float[][] inputs, float[][] outputs)
 - void setup()
 {
   size(800,600);